amberscript/api-docs-real-time/source/index.html.md

 ## Using the transcription API

 <aside class="warning">
-    Your client will be getting regular ping messages as defined in the [protocol specification](https://datatracker.ietf.org/doc/html/rfc6455#page-37).
+    Your client will be getting regular ping messages as defined in the <a href='https://datatracker.ietf.org/doc/html/rfc6455#page-37'>protocol specification</a>.
 Make sure that your client will respond with pongs, or your connection will be terminated.
 If you are using a browser client, your client will automatically reply to pings.
 If you are using a Websocket library for your back-end client, then please make sure that the library is compliant with the protocol.
 </aside>

 ```javascript